 Change the 5th paragraph as follows

 The format of the Channel Measurement Info field is defined in Figure 8-717 (Channel Measurement Info field format).
+The number of Channel Measurement Info fields included in the frame is indicated by the value of the Number of Channel Measurement Info field.
 Multiple Channel Measurement Info fields can be included if the reporting STA measures the channel for multiple RDSs.